Community of cockroaches

 The good news is that there are simple, effective steps you can take to reduce activity and bring an infestation under control.
 In this guide, we share 11 practical tips to help you tackle cockroaches quickly and safely.

-Quick Plan (Next 24-48 Hours)
+Quick Answer: How to Stop Cockroaches (Next 24–48 Hours)

-- Confirm hotspots: put 2–4 sticky traps under the sink, behind the fridge/cooker, and along skirting boards.
+• Confirm hotspots: Put 2–4 sticky traps under the sink, behind the fridge/cooker, and along skirting boards.

-- Remove food and water: wipe grease and crumbs, store food in airtight containers, empty bins nightly, and fix drips.
+• Remove food and water: Wipe grease and crumbs, store food in airtight containers, empty bins nightly, and fix drips.

-- Deep clean hidden zones: clean behind appliances, under kickboards, and inside cupboard corners.
+• Deep clean hidden zones: Clean behind appliances, under kickboards, and inside cupboard corners.

-- Seal harbourage: close gaps around pipes, broken tiles, and wall/floor junctions.
+• Seal harbourage: Close gaps around pipes, broken tiles, and wall/floor junctions.

-- Use baits as the main kill method: place bait stations where cockroaches travel and hide; avoid blanket spraying.
+• Use baits as the main kill method: Place bait stations where cockroaches travel and hide; avoid blanket spraying.

 1. Understand Cockroach Behaviour